zhenning/riak_wiki/pages/Riak/Operations/Storage-Backends/LevelDB.md

 ## Installing eLevelDB

-Riak ships with eLevelDB included within the distribution there is no separate installation required.
+Riak ships with eLevelDB included within the distribution, there is no separate installation required.

 The default configuration values found in your `app.config` for eLevelDB are as